angela80/musicworld/README.md

 I have used a bootstrap footer .
 I have created about file and used the same layout across the page.
-I created contact file with the same layout and added in a form.# musicworld
+I created contact file with the same layout and added in a form.# musicworld I  have borrowed images from google and also some text from the same sites.
+I made a video of music artists using animoto trial put in about page and added a w3schools carousel and added images from the internet.